Amnesiac (album): Tracks

 "Pulk/Pull Revolving Doors" began as an attempt to record another song, "True Love Waits".
 It features keyboard loops recorded during the OK Computer sessions; Radiohead disabled the erase heads on the tape recorders so that the tape repeatedly recorded over itself, creating a "ghostly" tape loop, and manipulated the results in Pro Tools.
 Deciding that the arrangement did not fit "True Love Waits", Radiohead used it to create a new track.
 Yorke added a spoken vocal and used the pitch-correcting software Auto-Tune to process it into melody.
 According to Yorke, Auto-Tune "desperately tries to search for the music in your speech, and produces notes at random.
 If you've assigned it a key, you've got music."
 The "True Love Waits" version of "Pulk/Pull Revolving Doors" was eventually released on the 2021 compilation Kid A Mnesia.

-Auto-Tune was also used to process Yorke's vocals on "Packt Like Sardines in a Crushd Tin Box", to create a "nasal, depersonalised sound".
+Radiohead also used Auto-Tune on "Packt Like Sardines in a Crushd Tin Box" to process Yorke's vocals and create a "nasal, depersonalised" sound.
 For "You And Whose Army?", Radiohead attempted to capture the "soft, warm, proto-doowop sound" of the 1940s harmony group the Ink Spots.
 They muffled microphones with egg boxes and used the ondes Martenot's resonating palme diffuseur loudspeaker to treat the vocals.
-Unlike many tracks from the sessions, the band recorded it live; the guitarist Ed O'Brien said, "We rehearsed it a bit, not too much, then just went in and did it.
+Unlike many tracks from the sessions, the band recorded it live.
+The guitarist Ed O'Brien said: "We rehearsed it a bit, not too much, then just went in and did it.
 It's just us doing our thing as a band."